Migrant Workers Facing Dire Situation In Gulf Countries Amid Coronavirus: Media Reports - UrduPoint

 Migrant Workers Facing Dire Situation In Gulf Countries Amid Coronavirus: Media Reports

-Doctors in the United Arab Emirates (UAE), who spoke with the British news agency on the condition of anonymity, said overcrowding is one of the biggest factors for the surge in cases.
+Doctors in the UAE, who spoke with the British news agency on the condition of anonymity, said overcrowding is one of the biggest factors for the surge in cases.

 The New York Times dispatch, while noting that Gulf countries have long relied on armies of low-paid migrant workers from Asia, Africa and elsewhere to do the heavy lifting in their economies, they have also faced longstanding criticism from rights groups for treating those labourers poorly.